• Skip to primary navigation

 Hi Ana!

 Each state is different and handles international education differently.
-States like California do not accept any foreign education.
+States like California do not accept any foreign education (2023 update – they do accept some now).
 Then states like Florida will accept some if it has been evaluated and closely matches their requirements.
 Most states will require that you take the MBLEx (a licensing exam for massage therapists).
 Do you know where you want to move to?

 Hi I m Shweta patel.
 I m living in Alberta , Canada.
 I am registered massage therapist.
 I m moving to USA after 6 month to Indiana state.
 I would like to continue my practice as a registered massage therapist.
 So what would be the process to get license for massage therapist there..?